 Statute of Limitations for Filing a Claim for Car Accidents

-To file a claim, you have up to four years from the date of the accident.
+To file a claim, you have up to two years from the date of the accident.
 You cannot file a claim or collect damages after the statute of limitations has expired.
-It’s best to start the process immediately after the accident while the evidence remains fresh.
+It’s wise to start the process immediately after the accident while the evidence remains fresh.
 It will also allow you to collect damages sooner, replace the lost income, and pay medical bills.
 Many people discover that filing their case well before the statute of limitations is the key to reducing stress following an automobile accident.

 Contact Cohen and Juda, P.A. if Injured in a Car Accident in South Florida